ELEC2645/unit-2-project-template-ZiYiChen06/README.md

 fc = 1 / (2*pi*R*C)

 2. How to Compile and Run the Program
-You can  use to force a rebuild using the provided .gcc main.c funcs.c -o main.out -lm

-Then run the code with ./main.out
+The program main.c needs compiling before it can run.

+ In the terminal you can type gcc main.c -o main.out -lm and then ./main.out to run the new program.

+3. Author
+Ziyi Chen
+SID:201800134